 - Prevents an opponent by obstructing their vision, by challenging them for the ball, or by making an obvious action to impact their ability to get the ball.

-- Gains an advantage or interferes with an opponent when the ball is rebounded from the post, cross-bar, *opponent or match official.
+- Gains an advantage or interferes with an opponent when the ball is rebounded from the post, cross-bar, *opponent, or game official.

-It’s important to note that if an opponent intentionally plays the ball and it is intercepted by a player in an offside position, this is not regarded as gaining an advantage and so they will not be penalized for offside.
+It’s important to note that if an opponent intentionally plays the ball and it’s intercepted by a player in an offside position.
+This is not regarded as gaining an advantage and so they will not be penalized for offside.

 In-game Examples of Offside